There are plenty of things to do in Puebla to keep you occupied for a long weekend. Most people tend to visit Puebla on a day trip from Mexico City.

 Better yet?
 Exploring with a local means that you have a Puebla expert on hand to ask for recommendations on the best things to do in pueblo, where to go for drinks, where to eat, and where to hang out.

-Recommended Puebla tours
+Recommended Puebla tours for 2024 and beyond

 Many reputable local tool companies operate in Puebla.
 A selection of excellent guided tours is detailed below for your consideration.